alan2207/bulletproof-react/docs/performance.md

 ### Component and state optimizations

-- Do not put everything in a single context.
+- Do not put everything in a single state.
 That might trigger unnecessary re-renders.
-Instead split the global state into multiple contexts.
+Instead split the global state into multiple stores according to where it is being used.

 - Keep the state as close as possible to where it is being used.
 This will prevent re-rendering components that do not depend on the updated state.